Charles Brenner (biochemist): Education and career

-Brenner graduated from Wesleyan University with a Bachelors degree in biology in 1983.
+Brenner graduated from Wesleyan University with a bachelor's degree in biology in 1983.
 After working for the biotechnology companies Chiron Corporation and DNAX Research Institute, Brenner attended graduate school at Stanford University School of Medicine.
 At Stanford he worked with Robert S. Fuller, receiving his Ph.D. in Cancer Biology in 1993.
 Brenner conducted post-doctoral research at Brandeis University with Gregory Petsko and Dagmar Ringe.

 Brenner then joined the faculty at Thomas Jefferson University, where he worked from 1996-2003, becoming Director of the Structural Biology & Bioinformatics Program in 2000.

 He moved to Dartmouth Medical School in 2003, serving as Associate Director for Basic Sciences at Norris Cotton Cancer Center (now named Dartmouth Cancer Center) from 2003-2009.
 In 2009 he joined the University of Iowa (UI) as Professor and Departmental Executive Officer (DEO) of Biochemistry.
 In 2010 he became the Roy J. Carver Chair of Biochemistry at UI, holding that position until 2020.

 In 2020, Brenner joined City of Hope National Medical Center in Duarte, California as the inaugural Alfred E Mann Family Foundation Chair in Diabetes and Cancer Metabolism.
 City of Hope created the position and the associated Department of Diabetes & Cancer Metabolism to focus on underlying metabolism and the intersection of metabolic disturbances with diseases such as cancer and diabetes.